 6. Click the Finish button.
 A green bar will display progress.

 1. The Data Wizard prompts you to select your target server.
 Enter your credentials to connect to the Microsoft SQL Server.
 Then, choose the database you need to restore.
 In Figure 13, it is connecting to the localhost and connecting to the DattoDummyDataSQL database.

 2. When you click Finish, you will see a window with both the Source and Target visible.
 You can drag and drop the table you wish to restore.
 Figure 14 depicts a drag and drop of the dbo.employeesdemo table from the Datto file restoration to the DattoDummyDataSQL live database.

 Once you've dropped the file into the target, you'll see a progress window, as shown in Figure 15.

-When the copy progress has finished, you will see a window as shown in Figure 16.
-At this point, your data has been restored.
-You can click Close.
+3. When the copy progress has finished, you have restored your data and can now click Close.